zeroflag/armageddon/README.md

 # Armageddon

-### Creating a programming language out of nothing, that is the Zombie Apocalypse Driven Development.
+### Creating a programming language out of nothing -- the Zombie Apocalypse Driven Development.

 #### A programming language defined entirely in `DEBUG.COM`.